-If your question has not been answered below, please visit our About page for more information about the Council or email us at info@bcpsqc.ca.
-We look forward to hearing from you.
+If your question has not been answered below, please visit our About page for more information or email us at info@healthqualitybc.ca.

-The Ministry of Health held stakeholder consultations through 2007/08 to discuss developing a provincial approach to patient safety.
+The Ministry of Health held consultations with interested parties through 2007/08 to discuss developing a provincial approach to patient safety.
 One of the key elements identified was the need for one organization to serve as a focal point for patient safety and quality improvement in British Columbia.

 In the February 2008 Speech from the Throne, the provincial government committed to establishing a patient safety and quality council to “enhance patient safety, reduce errors, promote transparency and identify best practices to improve patient care.”

-Click here to learn more about our story.
+Click here to learn more about our name change.

-We provide advice and recommendations; lead and coordinate the development of safety and quality initiatives; and bring together stakeholders as required in response to emerging safety and quality issues.
+We provide advice and recommendations; lead and coordinate the development of safety and quality initiatives; and bring together interested parties as required in response to emerging safety and quality issues.

 We monitor, assess and report on the quality of health services; assist in the development of safety and quality indicators; and foster the development of best practices.